5 Best Uses of FastPasses at Magic Kingdom

 1. Peter Pan’s Flight – This classic Fantasyland attraction tops our list particularly because it is the attraction with wait times the most likely to catch you off guard!
 The lines for this family-friendly ride are some of the longest you’ll see in all of the Magic Kingdom (in excess of 90 minutes.)
 If your family are fans of the film then definitely prioritize getting a FastPass for this one!

 We hope that this list will give you a bit of guidance when it comes to making your FastPass selections.
 Remember that lists like this are merely meant to serve as gentle guidance and you should always make selections that you think are going to work well for well for your group!

 Thinking about a visit to Disney World?
-There are still fantastic discounts available for 2018 and packages are currently available to book through until the end of 2019.
+There are still fantastic 2019 discounts available and packages are currently available to book through until the end of 2020.
 Fill out our form below to receive your FREE, no-obligation quote from MickeyTravels.

 if you find tips like these helpful, why not consider working with an Authorized Disney Vacation Planner?
 As an agent with MickeyTravels, I can help you find your perfect package, nab those hard to get dining and FastPass reservations and share my tips and tricks for helping you plan out your days at the parks.
 Best of all my services are absolutely FREE.
 There are no hidden costs and you’d pay the same as if you were to book through Disney.
 Get in touch at 1.800.801.4025, via email at email@example.com or follow along on Facebook.